-The paper proceeds as follows: Section 2 discusses the literature and Section 3 discusses the data used.
+The article proceeds as follows: Section 2 discusses the literature and Section 3 discusses the data used.
 Section 4 provides an outline of the methodology, whereas Section 5 reports the empirical results.
 Finally, Section 6 provides a discussion on our findings and concludes.

-2. Literature Review
+2. LITERATURE REVIEW

-Rising social media popularity might explain why Twitter has recently decided to double the length of the classic 140-character tweet to 280.4 Twitter is extremely popular with journalists.5 Journalists tend to tweet immediately a breaking news story and often let their audience know that full coverage will appear on the newspaper's site soon.
-Since 2013, at least half of Twitter users in the US have reported getting news on the site; in 2017, however, that share went up to 74% and then fell slightly to 71% in 2018.6 It is also interesting to note that Bloomberg has recognized the rapidly growing importance of Twitter in releasing financial information by integrating, since 2013, real-time Twitter feeds in its financial platform.
-In 2018, Bloomberg and Twitter expanded their relationship so that enterprise clients could incorporate Twitter-relevant news to their advanced trading strategies.7 Despite the popularity of Twitter, a recent survey by Shearer and Gottfried (2017) notes that "many social media news consumers still get news from more traditional platforms".
-For instance, 55% of Twitter users often get news from news websites and 11% of Twitter users often get news from print newspapers.8
+Rising social media popularity might explain why Twitter has recently decided to double the length of the classic 140-character tweet to 280.
+Twitter is extremely popular with journalists.
+Journalists tend to tweet immediately a breaking news story and often let their audience know that full coverage will appear on the newspaper's site soon.
+Since 2013, at least half of Twitter users in the United States have reported getting news on the site; in 2017, however, that share went up to 74% and then fell slightly to 71% in 2018.
+It is also interesting to note that Bloomberg has recognized the rapidly growing importance of Twitter in releasing financial information by integrating, since 2013, real-time Twitter feeds in its financial platform.
+In 2018, Bloomberg and Twitter expanded their relationship so that enterprise clients could incorporate Twitter, a recent survey by Shearer and Gottfried (2017) notes that "many social media news consumers still get news from more traditional platforms".
+For instance, 55% of Twitter users often get news from news websites and 11% of Twitter users often get news from print newspapers.